Imperial-RCA design for global challenges winter school

 The winter school will be taught by a team of renowned Imperial and RCA academics leading in their area of education and research.

-Imperial & RCA postgraduate student will support the winter school students as ambassadors and participate in online social activities, sharing their student experiences and life in the UK.
+Imperial & RCA postgraduate student will support the winter school students as ambassadors and participate in social activities, sharing their student experiences and life in the UK.

-Students will receive an Imperial College London and Royal College of Art digital certificate on successful completion of the winter school and a prize will be awarded to the best project team.
+Students will receive an Imperial College London and Royal College of Art certificate on successful completion of the winter school and a prize will be awarded to the best project team.
 Each student will also receive a transcript for their project mark.

 Applicants must be at least 18 years old before the start of the winter school.